Am I Entitled to Medical and Wage Loss Benefits?

 A personal injury lawyer can also advise if you are able to pursue a claim for compensation.
 This may be possible if you were injured as a result of another person’s negligence.
 If so, you could be entitled to receive additional compensation, over and above your medical and wage loss benefits.

-To find out more about claiming Part 7 benefits and personal injury compensation, please do not hesitate to contact us at John Mickelson Law Corporation.
-Either fill in the free online enquiry form or call us on 604 684 0040.Go back to Blog
+To find out more about claiming Part 7 benefits and personal injury compensation, contact us at John Mickelson Law Corporation or call us at 604 684 0040.Go back to Blog